Thursday, August 26, 2021

 Personally, I couldn't agree more.

-To give a personal example (6): I was born and grew up in Romania, surrounded by fairy lore, interacting with the land, and with the local fairy beings.
-I know that Fairy folk, and spirits from Romanian land factor into my ancestry(7).
-It makes sense for me to keep learning the lore of the native zâne/iele and continue to study Romanian traditions related to fairies, to seek to incorporate such elements both in my writing and my spiritual practice.
+To give a personal example (6): I was born and grew up in Romania surrounded by fairy lore and interacting with the land and with various kinds of fairy beings.
+I know that the Fairy folk and spirits from Romanian land factor into my spiritual inheritance(7).
+It makes sense for me to keep learning the lore of the native zâne/iele, continue to study Romanian traditions related to fairies and to incorporate such elements in both my writing and my spiritual practice.

 Personal altar dedicated to An Dagda.
 Photo by Daniela Simina, 2019